awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 ======================

 For streaming operations, you must provide an :aws-java-class:`AsyncRequestBody
-<core/async/AsyncRequestBody>` to provide the content incrementally or
+<core/async/AsyncRequestBody>` to provide the content incrementally, or
 an :aws-java-class:`AsyncResponseTransformer <core/async/AsyncResponseTransformer>`
 to receive and process the response.

-Here is an example that uploads a file to |S3| asynchronously with the :methodname:`PutObject` operation.
+The following example uploads a file to |S3| asynchronously by using the :methodname:`PutObject` operation.

 **Imports**